Paul N. Poirier: U.S. House of Representatives campaign

 In 1988 Poirier was a candidate for Vermont's lone seat in the United States House of Representatives, which was being vacated by Jim Jeffords, who was a candidate for the U.S. Senate seat of the retiring Robert Stafford.
-Poirier won the Democratic nomination in a close contest with Peter Welch and James A. Guest.
+Poirier won the Democratic nomination in a close contest over Peter Welch and James A. Guest.
 The general election was a three-way contest between Poirier, Republican candidate Peter Smith, and Independent Bernie Sanders.
 Smith won with a plurality, taking 41.2 percent of the vote to 37.5 for Sanders and 18.9 for Poirier.
-Sanders' strong showing was a harbinger; in 1990, he ran again, and defeated Smith 57.8 percent to 41.2.
+Sanders' strong showing proved a harbinger; in 1990, he ran again, and defeated Smith 56 percent to 39.5.

 Continued career

 After his House campaign, Poirier continued his career as the manager of Community Relations for the Green Mountain Power company, a position he accepted while still serving in the Vermont House, and later worked for Vermont Protection and Advocacy as the public advocate for patients at the Vermont State Hospital and inmates at the Chittenden Correctional Facility.
 In 1990 he won election to the Barre City Council, a nonpartisan position, and he served until 1999.
 Also in 1990, Poirier ran unsuccessfully for a seat in the Vermont State Senate.

 From 1991 to 1997 he was a member of the Environmental Commission for District 5, which includes Barre City.
 In 1994, he was again an unsuccessful candidate for the Vermont State Senate.
 Poirier returned to the Vermont House after winning election in 1996, and he served two terms, January 1997 to January 2001.
 During his second House tenure, he was chairman of the House Health and Welfare Committee, a member of the Health Oversight Committee, and chairman of the House Select Committee on Health Care Reform.
 In 2000, he was again an unsuccessful candidate for the Vermont Senate.